-A groundbreaking global movement to deliver life-changing new treatments in years not decades.
+A groundbreaking global movement to go alongside our grants programme, both aiming to deliver life-changing new treatments in years, not decades.

-We believe new and better treatments for Parkinson's are possible, but there is simply not enough focus or investment in turning exciting discoveries into new therapies.
+We believe new and better treatments for Parkinson's are possible.
+But there is simply not enough focus or investment in turning exciting discoveries into new therapies.

 That's where the Parkinson's Virtual Biotech comes in.
-We designed the programme to bridge this gap and help take promising ideas for new therapies forward.
+We designed the programme to bridge this gap and help take forward promising ideas for new therapies.